nanguoshun/LinearCRF/README.md

 # LinearCRF

-LinaerCRF is developed reffering CRF++ using nodes, paths.
+LinaerCRF is developed using C++ and its library.
+It is designed based on graphs, which include nodes and paths.